tvumcc/fea-visualizer/README.md

 cmake --build build
 ```

 Be sure to use the appropriate generator for the OS you are compiling on.
 Run `cmake -G` to see a list of generators.
-If you are using MSVC, use the argument `--config Release` when calling the build command to compile in Release mode.
+If you are using a multi-configuration generator like MSVC or Xcode, use the argument `--config Release` when calling the build command to compile in Release mode.

 When running the executable, make sure it is run from the same directory that contains the `shaders` and `assets` directories otherwise shaders and images will not be able to load.